To enjoy the full Mail & Guardian online experience: please upgrade your browser

 For Norway it was sweet revenge for their 2-1 defeat which Bafana inflicted on them in March in a friendly played in Rustenburg.

 Norway were all over Bafana in a one-sided first half in which the South Africans did not have a single shot at Norwegian goalkeeper Jon Knudsen.
-The home side totally dominated and had Bafana in trouble with their pace.

 That pressure meant that neither Bafana strikers, Katlego Mashego nor Bernard Parker, saw much of the ball and were virtual spectators.
 Without injured midfield star Steven Pienaar, the Bafana engine room failed to fire with both creative players Teko Modise and Siphiwe Tshabalala failing to stamp any authority on the game.